Jake Diebler

-Jacob Michael Diebler (born October 28, 1986) is an American basketball coach and former player who currently serves as the head coach for the Ohio State Buckeyes men's basketball team.
-Since 2019, he had served as an assistant coach at Ohio State.
-On February 14, 2024, he was named the interim head coach at Ohio State after the firing of head coach Chris Holtmann.
+Jacob Michael Diebler (born October 28, 1986) is an American basketball coach and former player, currently serving as the Buckeyes men's basketball head coach at Ohio State University.
+He served as an assistant at Ohio State from 2019 to 2024, being named the head coach after the firing of Chris Holtmann in 2024.
+He has previously served as an assistant at Valparaiso and Vanderbilt.

-He has previously served as an assistant at both Valparaiso and Vanderbilt under his college head coach and current Grand Canyon head coach Bryce Drew.
-He has also worked under former Ohio State head coach Thad Matta as a video coordinator in between his assistant coaching jobs at Valparaiso and Vanderbilt.
-He is known for being a good recruiter, being the primary recruiter for 5-star recruit and future Cleveland Cavaliers guard Darius Garland.

 Early life and playing career

 Diebler was born in and grew up in the town of Gibsonburg, Ohio.
 He went to Fostoria High School for his first three years of high school and played basketball under his father, Keith Diebler.
 He started playing with his younger brother Jon Diebler starting during his junior year.
 Before Jake's senior year of high school, Keith Diebler accepted the head coaching position at Upper Sandusky High School, so Jake and Jon went with Keith to play basketball at Upper Sandusky.
 During his high school career, he accumulated many accolades, including District player of the year in 2003, 2004, and 2005, second team All-State in 2003 and 2004, and the Ohio Division II co-player of the year in 2005, his senior season.
 He also led Upper Sandusky to win the State Championship and averaged 18.8 points in 2005.

 After his senior year, he committed to Valparaiso to play basketball under coach Homer Drew.
 He played sparingly during his freshman season, only playing 18 games off the bench and averaging only 4.3 minutes per game and 1.1 points per game.His role increased dramatically during his sophomore year, when he started all 31 games for Valparaiso and averaged 32 minutes per game and 5.4 points per game.
 During his junior season, the team finished 22–14 and went to the 2008 College Basketball Invitational and advanced to the second round with the help of Diebler.
-Diebler started all 36 games, averaging 30.9 minutes per game and 7.5 points per game.During the offseason, he traveled to West Africa with Athletes in Action.
+Diebler started all 36 games, averaging 30.9 minutes per game and 7.5 points per game.
+During the offseason, he traveled to West Africa with Athletes in Action.
 He had his most productive season as a senior, starting every game for the third season in a row and averaging 33.8 minutes per game and 7.5 points per game.